nextcloud/docker-socket-proxy/README.md

 docker run -e NC_HAPROXY_PASSWORD="some_secure_password" \
   -v /var/run/docker.sock:/var/run/docker.sock \
   -v `pwd`/certs/cert.pem:/certs/cert.pem \
-  --name aa-docker-socket-proxy -h aa-docker-socket-proxy \
+  --name aa-docker-socket-proxy -h aa-docker-socket-proxy --net host \
   --restart unless-stopped --privileged -d ghcr.io/cloud-py-api/aa-docker-socket-proxy:release
 ```

-Here in addition we map certificate file from host with SSL certificate that will be used by HaProxy.
+Here in addition we map certificate file from host with SSL certificate that will be used by HaProxy and specify `host` network.
+*In this case ExApps will only map host's loopback adapter, and will be avalaible to Nextcloud only throw HaProxy.*

 > [!WARNING]
 > If the certificates are self-signed, your job is to add them to the Nextcloud instance so that AppAPI can recognize them.

 ### AppAPI

-1. Create a daemon from the `Docker Socket Proxy` or `Docker Socket Proxy Remote` template in AppAPI.
+1. Create a daemon from the `Docker Socket Proxy` template in AppAPI.
 2. Fill the password you used during container creation.
-3. If `Docker Socket Proxy Remote` is used you need to specify the IP/DNS of the created HaProxy.

 ### Additionally supported variables

 `HAPROXY_PORT`: using of custom port instead of **2375** which is the default one.

-`EX_APPS_NET`: only for custom remote ExApp installs with TLS, determines destination of requests to ExApps for HaProxy.
+`EX_APPS_NET_FOR_HTTPS`: only for custom remote ExApp installs with TLS, determines destination of requests to ExApps for HaProxy.

 ## Development

+### HTTP(local)

 To build image locally use: